Fersoil/miowad/README.md

-# miowad
+# MIOwAD
-scripts for miowad classes
+scripts for miowad classes in summer semester 2023/24.

+**archived repository**